-Holders of Autoliv's Swedish Depository Receipts ("SDRs") are entitled to vote the shares of common stock of the Company underlying their SDRs at the 2016 Annual Meeting as if they directly held the common stock of the Company.
+Holders of Autoliv's Swedish Depository Receipts ("SDRs") are entitled to vote the shares of common stock of the Company underlying their SDRs at the 2017 Annual Meeting as if they directly held the common stock of the Company.
 Therefore, each holder of SDRs is entitled to one vote for each share of common stock underlying each SDR held on the Record Date.
-The General Terms and Conditions of the SDRs were recently amended to remove the custodian's (Skandinaviska Enskilda Banken AB (publ) ("SEB")) authority to vote the SDRs on behalf of SDR holders if holders of SDRs did not attend and represent their shares at the Annual Meeting in person or give instructions as to the exercise of their voting rights by proxy.
-To have their votes counted at the 2016 Annual Meeting, SDR holders must give instructions as to the exercise of their voting rights by proxy or attend and represent their shares of common stock of the Company underlying the SDRs at the Annual Meeting in person.
+To have their votes counted at the 2017 Annual Meeting, SDR holders must give instructions as to the exercise of their voting rights by proxy or attend and represent their shares of common stock of the Company underlying the SDRs at the Annual Meeting in person.